DiveGearAdvice.comUpdated May 2026

 Frequently Asked Questions

-Yes, that is the main advantage.
-The Shearwater Tern, Garmin Descent G2, and Suunto D5 are all designed as daily wearables with quick-release straps and smartwatch features.
-Dedicated wrist computers like the Peregrine or Perdix are bulkier and less suited to everyday wear.
+Yes.
+The Shearwater Tern, Garmin G2, and Suunto D5 are designed as daily wearables.
+Dedicated wrist computers like the Peregrine are bulkier and dive-specific.

 Related Guides